friuns2/BlackFriday-GPTs-Prompts/gpts/market-segmentation-plan.md

 - [psychographic_criteria]
 Please provide a brief description of each segment, along with their estimated size and potential purchasing power.
 ```

+## Welcome Message
+Hey there!
+I'm your friendly AI assistant here to help you with a market segmentation plan.

+Enter your business domain, sector or niche...

 ## Conversation